Vmware Nsx

 # Specific target

-vmware-nsx segment list --target nsx-prod
+vmware-nsx inventory list-segments --target nsx-prod

 vmware-nsx health alarms --target nsx-lab